brandonljackson23/react-portfolio/README.md

-# REACT PORTFOLIO - BRANODN JACKSON
+# REACT PORTFOLIO - BRANDON JACKSON

 ## **PROJECT DESCRIPTION**
 >This app is a portfolio of my work as a full-stack developer.
 It is intended to showcase my skills through my completed work to potential employers.
 It is a single-page web application built using MERN.
 It features a top navigation with links that dynamically render content on the page.